j2d2/j2d2.github.io/_pages/about.md

 # TLDR;

-### Full-Stack Web Applications Engineer, Project Manager, BS in Industrial Technology Management
+### Full-Stack Web &amp; AI Application Developer, Project Manager, BS in Industrial Technology Management

-Strategic thinker, creative problem solver and process streamliner, AI-, coding- and UX-obsessed technologist, with extensive experience in programming, design and operations, that enjoys forming and leading effective teams, and is passionate about staying current on the latest technologies and best-practices.
+Accomplished and innovative technology leader with decades of experience in full-stack web development, project management, and team leadership.
+Expert in designing and implementing scalable, secure, and user-friendly applications using cutting-edge technologies such as TypeScript, Vue, Angular, AWS, AI and blockchain.
+Proven track record of streamlining processes, enhancing operational efficiency, and delivering high-quality solutions on time and within budget.

-Interested in exciting challenges where the technologies of today and tomorrow can be harnessed to contribute to a better future for us all.
+Skilled in leading cross-functional teams, fostering a collaborative and innovative environment, and mentoring junior developers.
+Passionate about leveraging the latest technologies and best practices to drive impactful projects that contribute to a better future.
+Seeking new challenges where I can apply my expertise to create meaningful and transformative technological solutions.

 # Whoami?